Bill Gaw's Back-to-Basics,

 By Bill Gaw

-Strategic planning is a business process that many companies employ to
+Strategic planning is a business process that most companies employ to

 identify critical success factors that set the course for future growth and

 profits.
 Professional development and team training should be one of the

 Lewis Carroll in "Alice in Wonderland" makes a good case for it: "Would

 you tell me, please, which way I ought to go from here?" said Alice.
 "That

 depends a good deal on where you want to get to," said the Cat.
 "I don't

 much care where...," said Alice.
 "Then it doesn't matter which way you go,"